airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.strict.md

         movl  $1, %ebx
         int   $LINUX_SYSCALL

-Enter it in a file called `error-exit.s`.
+Enter it in a file called `007-01-error-exit.s`.
 To call it, you just need to push the address of an error message, and then an error code onto the stack, and call the function.

 Now let's look for potential error spots in our `006-01-add-year` program.
 First of all, we don't check to see if either of our `open` system calls actually complete properly.
 Linux returns its status code in *%eax*, so we need to check and see if there is an error.
+This new version is called `007-01-add-year.s`:

         movl  $SYS_OPEN, %eax   # Open file for reading. movl  $input_file_name, %ebx
         movl  $0, %ecx
         movl  $0666, %edx